Blendify/blender-manual/blender_docs/manual/physics/cloth/settings/collisions.rst

 Edit the mesh to correct minor tears and places where the colliding object has punctured the cloth.

-If you add, delete, extrude, or remove vertices in the mesh, Blender will take the new mesh as the starting shape of the mesh back to the *first frame* of the animation, replacing the original shape you started with, up to the frame you were on when you edited the mesh.
-Therefore, if you change the content of a mesh, when you :kbd:`Tab` out of *Edit Mode*, you should unprotect and clear the cache so that Blender will make a consistent simulation.
+If you add, delete, or extrude vertices in the mesh, Blender will take the new mesh as the starting shape of the mesh back to the *first frame* of the animation, replacing the original shape you started with, up to the frame you were on when you edited the mesh.
+Therefore, if you change the content of a mesh, when you press :kbd:`Tab` out of *Edit Mode*, you should unprotect and clear the cache so that Blender will make a consistent simulation.